-, and GSR between August 2017 and July 2020.
-These wholesale purchasers typically acted as intermediaries for XRP trading through their OTC trading desks.
-The XRP purchased by intermediaries such as a second s cryptocurrency exchanges occurs on the central limit order book of the particular exchange.
-Central limit order books ("CLOB") are well-suited to markets with demand and supply from numerous participants that want to trade the same product frequently and in relatively small size.
-Execution prices are determined using sophisticated procedures based on the time and price priority matching of orders.
-The details of the CLOB trading rules are determined by the trading/.
+131. Trading on the DEX, the XRP Ledger exchange, and the off-ledger cryptocurrency exchanges occurs on the central limit order book of the particular exchange.
+Central limit order books ("CLOB") are well-suited to markets with demand and supply from numerous participants that want to trade the same product frequently and in relatively small size.220 Execution prices are determined using sophisticated procedures based on the time and price priority matching of orders.221 The details of the CLOB trading rules are determined by the trading/.